Submitty/submitty.github.io/_docs/sysadmin/installation/system_customization.md

 # Then re-apply the configuration:
 submitty_install
 ```

+_Note: This mechanism should only be disabled with caution in production environments._

 The `submitty_daemon` user runs a variety of other scripts, such as [sbin/send_email.py](https://github.com/Submitty/Submitty/blob/master/sbin/send_email.py) to send pending emails every minute.
 Console output from these scripts can be emailed to a sysadmin to help ensure that errors can be reported and addressed.